Affiliate links on Android Authority may earn us a commission. Learn more.

 Nintendo Switch won't turn on?
 Here's how to fix it

-To fix a Nintendo Switch that won't turn on, make sure that the console is charged and perform a hard reset.
-Press and hold the power button for 20 seconds, release it, and press the power button once to restart the device.
+To fix a Nintendo Switch that won't turn on, make sure the console is charged — and if that doesn't help, perform a hard reset.
+Press and hold the power button for 20 seconds, release it, and press the power button once to restart.

 How to fix a Nintendo Switch that won’t turn on

 Check if the device is charging